pchmn/RxSocialAuth/README.md

 ```

 ### RxAuthSocial
 This class permits to access and sign out the current account without knowing if it is a Google account or a Facebook account.
-For example it is useful when you want to signed out the current user but you don't know if he/she is connected with a Google or a Facebook account.
+For example it is useful when you want to sign out the current user but you don't know if he/she is connected with a Google or a Facebook account.

 This class use the singleton pattern.

 #### Sign out